Fujifilm X-A5 vs X100T

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-A5 and Fujifilm X100T and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the X-A5 and the X100T have been discontinued, but can regularly be found used on eBay.
+Both the X-A5 and the X100T have been discontinued, but can regularly be found used on ebay.
 The X100T was replaced by the Fujifilm X100F, while the X-A5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.
+Further information on the features and operation of the X-A5 and X100T can be found, respectively, in the Fujifilm X-A5 Manual (free pdf) or the online Fujifilm X100T Manual.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-A5 or the Fujifilm X100T – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.